vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 The Mastodon Web tier consists of the Mastodon Web UI/API and the separate Streaming API service.

-Under normal circumstances there are at least two virtual machines ([Kirk](https://memory-alpha.fandom.com/wiki/James_T._Kirk) and [Spock](https://memory-alpha.fandom.com/wiki/Spock)) running these components, with 2 vCPU and 4 GB of memory each.
+Under normal circumstances there are at least two virtual machines (Kirk, Spock) running these components, with 2 vCPU and 4 GB of memory each.

 #### Puma